MyNameIsTrez/hello-world-mods-for-all-minecraft-versions/README.md

 # "Hello, world!" mods for ***all*** Minecraft versions

-The sole goal of this repository is to provides mods that print "Hello, world!", for ***all*** Minecraft versions, using as limited a number of frameworks as possible.
+The sole goal of this repository is to provides mods that print "Hello, world!", for ***all*** Minecraft versions, using as few frameworks as possible.

 For example, because Minecraft Forge supports a wider range of Minecraft versions than Fabric, this repository won't provide any Fabric (nor NeoForge) mods.